expander-dcn/expander-dcn.github.io/README.md

 * [Xpander: Towards Optimal-Performance Datacenters](https://dl.acm.org/doi/10.1145/2999572.2999580).
 Asaf Valadarsky, Gal Shahaf, Michael Dinitz, and Michael Schapira.
 ACM CoNEXT 2016. ([Prior version](https://dl.acm.org/doi/10.1145/2834050.2834059) in HotNets 2015.
 [Project page](https://husant.github.io/Xpander/).)
   * Proposes Xpander, a deterministic expander graph construction for a data center network based on 2-lifts which can be incrementally expanded.
   * Shows that several recently proposed data center topologies perform well because they are expanders -- in particular showing Jellyfish, Xpander, and several other expander graph constructions have nearly identical throughput, path length, and failure resilience.
-Also shows Slim Fly has reasonbly high expansion, though not quite as high as Jellyfish and Xpander.
+Also shows Slim Fly has reasonably high expansion, though not quite as high as Jellyfish and Xpander.
   * Experiments with a hardware test (the first ever?) of an expander graph on a small testbed, showing better performance than fat trees.

 * [Beyond fat-trees without antennae, mirrors, and disco-balls](https://dl.acm.org/doi/10.1145/3098822.3098836).
 Simon Kassing, Asaf Valadarsky, Gal Shahaf, Michael Schapira, and Ankit Singla.
 ACM SIGCOMM 2017.
 (Prior version: [Fat-FREE Topologies](https://dl.acm.org/doi/10.1145/3005745.3005747) in HotNets 2016.)